mediamonks/muban/README.md

 Please read this [getting started guide](./docs/getting-started.md) if you're new to Muban.

+## Distribution implementation guide

+If you're a developer that needs to implement the dist build into an existing backend/cms, please read the [implementation guide](./docs/dist-implementation-guide.md) that is also distributed with the build output.

 ## Setup

 After cloning this repos and removing the `.git` folder, run: